 In this case, it’s not a matter of preference.

 The type of facility that is best suited for them really depends on their medical needs and the level of daily care their senior requires.

 Here are some questions that will help you decide between the two:

 2) Is The Senior Willing To Accept Help?
-If your senior understands that they can no longer do everything for themselves (but can still do some things) and thus welcomes help, then assisted living is the right choice.
+If your senior understands that they can no longer perform daily activities and do everything for themselves (but can still do some things) and thus welcome help, then assisted living is the right choice.

 When To Move From Assisted Living To A Nursing Home